dpellegr/PolyGear/README.md

 ![](https://raw.githubusercontent.com/dpellegr/PolyGear/master/imgs/PolyGear.gif "PolyGear")

 PolyGear is a powerful OpenSCAD library to create **spur** and **bevel gears** as a single polyhedron.
 The library allows full control of the **involute tooth profile**, including pressure angle, backlash, variable helix angle, addendum, dedendum and profile shifting.

-Being able to vary the helix angle allows for instantaneous generation and switch between herringbone, zerol, spiral and customized profiles; all constructed as a single and smooth polyhedron even for small facet number.
+The helix angle can be changed along the axis of the gear, allowing to generare and seamlessly switch between straight, spiral, herringbone, zerol and customized profiles.

-The gear is constructed in an **extremely efficient** way, by triangulating a minimalist vertex cloud with a single polyhedron.
+The gears are constructed in an **extremely efficient** way, by triangulating a minimal vertex cloud with a single polyhedron.
+The resulting solids are robust and  safe to be further processed by any OpenSCAD operation.

 I wrote this library because I was unsatisfied with the existing ones: